How to prepare documents for a building dispute at VCAT

-This fact sheet provides information about how to prepare the legal documents commonly required in the Building and Property List at the Victorian Civil and Administrative Tribunal (VCAT).
+This resource provides information about how to prepare the legal documents commonly required in the Building and Property List at the Victorian Civil and Administrative Tribunal (VCAT).

 Except in some limited circumstances, you must make an application at DBDRV – and complete the DBDRV process – before you can commence domestic building proceedings at VCAT.